licky-licky/toji-no-miko-translations/docs/md/docs/Security_Police_Mission_on_a_Holy_Night:_-Guard_th....md

 **Suu:** We'll help you out with that\!
 **Sanae:** Inami-san, Inago-san, Asakura-san?
 Weren't you out training...?
 **Suu:** We heard people saying you two had been looking for us, so we hurried over\!
-**Suu:** We weren't at all thinking anything like, yay, a break from how harsh Inago-san is or anything\!?
+**Suu:** We weren't at all thinking anything like, yay, a break from how harsh Inago-san is or anything\!\?
 **Akira:** Geez, look at the nerve she's got.
 **Mihono:** Ahaha, sorry, Kiyoka.
 We weren't doing anything besides training...
 You had to do everything else for us, didn't you.
 **Akira:** Nah, I'm the one to blame here.